hemel18681/RealTime_Face_Recognition_OpenCV_Fisherface_LBPH_Python/README.md

 do it first ->

-1.try object detection
+1. try object detection
-2.try face detection
+2. try face detection
-3.try color calibration on rgb to hsv
+3. try color calibration on rgb to hsv
+4. try save images using OpenCV